Climate and Average Weather Year Round in Mexico City Mexico

 Based on the tourism score, the best time of year to visit Mexico City for warm-weather activities is from late March to late May.

-The warm season lasts for 2.5 months, from March 22 to June 8, with an average daily high temperature above 78°F. The hottest day of the year is May 9, with an average high of 80°F and low of 55°F.
+The warm season lasts for 2.5 months, from March 22 to June 8, with an average daily high temperature above 78°F. The hottest month of the year in Mexico City is May, with an average high of 80°F and low of 56°F.

-The cool season lasts for 2.5 months, from November 19 to February 3, with an average daily high temperature below 72°F. The coldest day of the year is January 13, with an average low of 43°F and high of 71°F.
+The cool season lasts for 2.5 months, from November 19 to February 3, with an average daily high temperature below 72°F. The coldest month of the year in Mexico City is January, with an average low of 44°F and high of 71°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.